-• If submission more than 2 days late after taking late days into account, zero marks paper to CS 5th floor reception; can be submitted M - F only
+• If submission more than 2 days late after taking late days into account, zero marks paper in lecture; can be submitted M - F only

 Late days give you flexibility.
 No other extensions given on coursework, unless for unforeseeable, severely extenuating circumstances!